reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/My Substantive Morality.md

 ### Analysis of political legitimacy & Justice

 Can it be reduced to morality?
 The moral justification of force?

+Whether people should have a right to do X cannot reduce to whether X is immoral.
+Consider the following:

+- There are times when X is immoral but people should still have the right to do X. Lying, adultery, cheating in a game with friends, being disloyal, manipulating someone's emotions, being an overall asshole, etc.
+- There are times when X is not immoral but it can be justified to retract someone's right to do X. These are instances where an individual doing X wouldn't be immoral or even bad, but legalizing X would significantly harm the lives of people in society or a particular group in society.
+Certain forms of racial discrimination, hard drug usage, selling dangerous products, etc.

+Whether people should have a right to do X cannot reduce to whether it is moral to stop people from doing X. This may handle the above cases, but there are also some exceptions.
+There are cases where a person should have the right to do X, even though it would be moral to stop him from doing X. And there are cases where a person should not have the right to do X, even though it would be immoral to stop him from doing X.

 ### Variations of Libertarianism